-Jennifer is a senior partner in the Restructuring & Insolvency (R&I) practice group at Clayton Utz and is a recognised expert in restructuring and insolvency and commercial litigation with over 27 years’ experience.
-She has led, or been part of legal teams that have advised on some of the most complex insolvency matters in Australia’s corporate history.
+Jennifer is a senior partner in the Restructuring & Insolvency (R&I) practice group at Clayton Utz Lawyers and is a recognised leader and expert in restructuring and insolvency, debt recovery and general commercial dispute resolution with nearly 30 years’ experience.

 Gavin Youngman, Director